Do You Actually Need Kubernetes?

 averageUtilization: 70

-When average CPU across pods exceeds 70%, Kubernetes spins up more replicas.
-When it drops, it scales back down.
-During a launch event, we could theoretically handle 10x traffic without anyone touching a keyboard.
-At 3 AM, when nobody's on the site, we'd run just 2 replicas instead of paying for peak capacity 24/7.
+Average CPU across pods exceeds 70% โ Kubernetes spins up more replicas.
+Drops back โ scales down.
+Launch event with 10x traffic?
+Handled without touching a keyboard.
+At 3 AM when nobody's on the site?
+Two replicas instead of paying for peak capacity around the clock.

-The cost savings argument was real.
-We did the math and estimated that right-sizing with auto-scaling would save us about 30% on our hosting bill compared to our current approach of provisioning for peak and leaving it there all the time.
+We did the math.
+Right-sizing with auto-scaling would save roughly 30% on hosting compared to provisioning for peak and leaving it there.

 The Downsides We Discovered